 Your wallet is full of credit cards, debit cards, cash and even more cards.
 That makes you a walking bank for the average criminal, a stolen identity waiting to happen.
 What’s the solution?
 Stop carrying physical cards, and consider a mobile wallet to hold your money.

-Mobile wallets use near-field communication (NFC) chips inside mobile smart phones and tablets to transmit payment information.
-When a customer is ready to pay using a mobile wallet, they open an app on their smart phone or other device. – Chase Paymentech
+Mobile wallets use near-field communication (NFC) chips inside mobile smartphones and tablets to transmit payment information.
+When a customer is ready to pay using a mobile wallet, they open an app on their smartphone or other devices. – Chase Paymentech

-This means never having a stack of cards in your purse, and only needing to have your smartphone handy when making purchases.
-But if you’re like the majority of consumers, you’re not sold on the newfangled idea of mobile payments on the go.
+This means never having a stack of cards in your purse and only needing to have your smartphone handy when making purchases.
+But if you’re like the majority of consumers, you’re not sold on the fashionable idea of mobile payments on the go.
 How does it work?
 Does it work everywhere?

 Google Wallet: Shop.
 Save.
 Pay.
 With your phone.

 “Shop and save in stores with all your loyalty and offers in one place.
 Send money to friends and family and they can spend it instantly with the Google Wallet Card.”
 Google Wallet (@googlewallet) was pretty much the only one in the game when it came out over 3 years ago.
 With it, you can carry your cards virtually, use Google offers, send money to anyone in the US with an email address, and make payments with a wave of your phone.